C2SM/git-course/advanced/slides/slides.md

   - Plain `git diff` doesn't show what you already staged → "git diff shows nothing" is a common confusion right after `git add`
   - `--staged` is the answer - exactly the preview of what `git commit` will record
-- Refer back to the recap diagram: each variant is an arrow between two boxes
+- Refer back to the recap diagram: each variant is an arrow between two boxes -->
-- If you have a terminal open: show `git diff --stat` on a branch as a quick way to see the shape of a change before reading it
--->

 ---